 For general swim exercise, most of our clients use the Dog Swim Spa in Templeton.
 Operated by Chris and June Blackwood (by appointment), this swim-style pool was designed with dogs in mind.
 Tell them Kathleen sent you.

-I am pleased to have established The Massage Network referral service in 2016.
 These are clinics that I have hand-picked because of their expertise and professionalism.
 I can refer my clients to these clinics for massage with the confidence in knowing they will be in safe and qualified hands.
-These clinics also refer their client’s dogs to me for massage.
-And regardless of which way the referral works, you’ll always walk away with a free gift to thank you for using our services.
+These clinics also refer their client’s dogs to me for massage and rehab.

 Body Central, 304 Fitzgerald Avenue, Richmond.
 This appointment-only clinic offers osteopaths as well as massage therapists and was appointed the official massage therapists for Cirque du Soleil when the show visited Christchurch.